nebal-ribyf/FOOSA-Music-Player/README.md

 [![](https://img.shields.io/badge/License%20Key%20(GumRoad)-Purchase-23a094?logo=gumroad&logoColor=white)](https://hamza417.gumroad.com/l/Felicity/)

-Play Store users can buy full version directly from the app itself.
+Play Store users can buy full version of the original variant of the app directly from a link in the app itself.

 ## Features